graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

-The Graphcore implementation of TensorFlow includes IPU-specific implementations of the ``Model`` and ``Sequential`` classes, and adds ``PipelineModel`` and ``SequentialPipelineModel`` classes for running a model on multiple IPUs.
+The Graphcore implementation of TensorFlow includes IPU-specific implementations of the ``Model`` and ``Sequential`` classes, and adds ``PipelineModel`` and ``PipelineSequential`` classes for running a model on multiple IPUs.
 It also makes efficient use of the IPU by fusing operations into a single kernel that is executed repeatedly, amortising the cost of control and I/O.